Based on 1 Reviews

 It will be a piece more limited today and especially an excellent stroll through the backwoods of pine and juniper to arrive at Laya, the town is famous for its sharp cap and turquoise gems and individuals’ inviting nature.
-In the town place is a local area school and a fundamental wellbeing unit with phone association.
-We will camp beneath the school.
+In the town place are a local area school and a fundamental wellbeing unit with a phone association.
+We setup a campsite near the school.

 From Laya, we drop to a military camp and keep following the waterway till the mood killer highlight Rhoduphu.
 After lunch the trip proceeds through rhododendron shrubs till you arrive at the camp at Rhoduphu only close to the Rhodu Chhu.